gohugoio/hugoThemes/.github/ISSUE_TEMPLATE/theme-submission.md

 **N.B.** By submitting a theme to the Hugo Themes Showcase you understand that **you need to maintain your theme**.
 You will need to keep an eye on whether your theme's demo generates on the Hugo website, whenever there is a new release.
 We are a very small team and we just cannot keep up opening issues in the various theme repositories to notify authors.
 Whenever a theme demo breaks and remains broken then at some point it will be removed from the list without prior warning.
 If you no longer wish to maintain a theme please let us know.

+New themes will usually be promoted on Hugo's official Twitter account.
+If you would like to be mentioned in the tweet please add your Twitter username to this submission.

 Feel free to ask questions.
 We're glad to help.